Ja'Din shootdown incident: Incident

-Earlier in the day on 18 June, Syrian Government forces attacked SDF positions in Ja'Din, wounding several fighters and prompting Coalition aircraft to respond with a "show of force", stopping the attack.
+Earlier in the day on 18 June, Syrian Government forces attacked SDF positions in Ja'Din, wounding several fighters and prompting Coalition aircraft to respond with a show of force, stopping the attack.
 Several airstrikes also had been conducted by pilots on board the George H.W.
 Bush on ISIL targets in Syria.
 After their pre-mission briefing, F/A-18E pilots Lieutenant Commander Michael "Mob" Tremel (call sign Freedom 33) and wingman Jeff Krueger (call sign Freedom 34) were sent from the carrier into Syria as the second wave of aircraft that day.
-Along with Tremel and his wingman were two F/A-18Cs, call signs Freedom 43 and 44, piloted by William Vuillet and Stephen Gasecki.
+Along with Tremel and his wingman were two F/A-18C Hornets, call signs Freedom 43 and 44, piloted by William Vuillet and Stephen Gasecki.
 The four fighters took the northern route along Syria's coastline through Russian and Turkish air defense range and headed toward the city of Raqqa.
-Over the city, they established communication with the joint terminal air controller who was on the ground just south of Al-Tabqa.
+Over the city, they established communication with the joint terminal attack controller who was on the ground just south of Al-Tabqa.
 In the vicinity of the controller, they were available to provide close air support to friendly SDF forces fighting on the ground.
-During this time, a Russian Air Force Su-27 appeared and began flying overhead.
+During this time, a Russian Air Force Su-27 Flanker appeared and began flying overhead.